p2-inc/keycloak-theme-template/README.md

 # Example themes

 This is a repository of example CSS-only themes that can be be used in Phase Two's enhanced Keycloak without installing a custom library.
+There is also a [theme template](#keycloak-theme-template) below.

 ## tl;dr